juliocastrodev/maximum-matching/README.md

 # Typescript Maximum Matching 📘

-Implementation of [Blossom's Algorithm](https://en.wikipedia.org/wiki/Blossom_algorithm) for Maximum Matching with [graphology](https://github.com/graphology/graphology)
+Implementation of [Blossom's Algorithm](https://en.wikipedia.org/wiki/Blossom_algorithm) for a maximum matching in graphs with Typescript and [graphology](https://github.com/graphology/graphology)

 ## Installation 💾